dtaht/blog-cerowrt/content/post/selective_unprotect.md

 lot more tail loss than head loss in future wireless networks.
 It's the nature of the beast - the more airtime you use, the more likelihood someone else is going to mess up your transmission.

+Say you have 4 packets in flow A, 8 in flow B, 1 in flow C, and 2 in D.

 You could ship A4,B8,C1,D2 first in the aggregate, and only protect those for the retransmit phase.
 TCP acks arriving out of order don't